sbodenstein/personal_website/content/post/alphazero/index.md

 {{< figure library="true" src="images/expert.png" numbered="true" title="Adapted from T. Anthony et al, [Thinking Fast and Slow with Deep Learning and Tree Search](https://arxiv.org/abs/1705.08439), 2017" lightbox="true" >}}

 There is also nothing special with using Expert Iteration with the policy: we could do precisely the same with the value estimate, for which MCTS also gives us a better estimate.
-Using this MCTS improve value as a training signal for $v$ instead of $z$ was [tried successfully for AlphaZero](https://medium.com/oracledevs/lessons-from-alphazero-part-4-improving-the-training-target-6efba2e71628).
+Using this MCTS value as a training signal for $v$ instead of $z$ was [tried successfully for AlphaZero](https://medium.com/oracledevs/lessons-from-alphazero-part-4-improving-the-training-target-6efba2e71628).

 One final point about the power of having access to a model: we can easily generate other training signals based purely on *consistency* requirements of optimal value functions, like Q-learning does.
-For example, if the current states value is $v\_1$, and we take the minimax action using our model and value function, then the value of the state after the opponent has moved is $v\_2$.
+For example, if the current state value is $v\_1$, and we take the minimax action using our model and value function, then the value of the state after the opponent has moved is $v\_2$.
 If our value function is optimal, then $v\_1=v\_2$.
 Demanding this consistency gives us another signal.

 ### Idea 2: Self-Play